nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:clipboard: Pointers to note:**<br>
 * At least one `INDEX` must be present.
 For example, `remind` is invalid.
-* The `INDEX` must be found in your assignment list.
+* The `INDEX` must be found in your Assignment List.

 </div>